 Microbiology is one of the most popular courses after BiPC and is a prominent branch of Biology which involves the study of bacteria, fungi, viruses, and other microscopic organisms that cannot be seen with the naked eye.
 A microbiologist identifies and examines the behaviour of certain microbes in given conditions and the impact they can have.
 Encompassing the elements of various other disciplines such as genetics, immunology, and molecular biology, the scope of Microbiology is huge.
 Read this blog to know all about the scope of microbiology, branches, careers, courses, salary, jobs and more!

 This Blog Includes:

 As discussed, the scope of Microbiology is very broad as it consists of various specializations under it which cover different aspects of this very field.
-Tabulated below are some of the most prominent and sought-after branches:
+Here are the most sought-after branches of microbiology:

 |Branch||What Does it Study?|

-The microbiologists today are in huge demand in a number of industries and sectors across the world.
-Not being limited to just one, here are the fields where the scope of microbiology is visibly high:
+Microbiologists today are in huge demand in several industries and sectors across the world.
+Not being limited to just one, here are the most in-demand fields and areas where the scope of microbiology is visibly high: